Privacy-Cost Trade-offs in Smart Electricity Metering Systems: Conclusions

 \section{Conclusions}

 We have studied the joint optimization of privacy and cost for an SM system equipped with an RB.
 Privacy is measured via the mean squared-error between the SM measurements and a target load profile, which is set to be either a constant function or a low-pass filtered version of the user load.
 We assume that only partial information about the user's future electricity consumption and electricity cost is known to the EMU, and we cast the joint privacy and cost optimization as a model predictive control problem.
-The scenario in which the user is allowed to sell excess energy to the UP is also studied, which is shown to achieve a better privacy-cost trade-off.
+The scenario in which the user is allowed to sell excess energy to the UP is studied, which is shown to achieve a better privacy-cost trade-off.
 The optimal solutions for the constant and filtered target load profiles have been characterized, highlighting their water-filling interpretation.
-Detailed numerical simulations have been presented, alternative privacy measures have been discussed, and the privacy-cost trade-off for the various scenarios has been characterized.
+The privacy-cost trade-off has been characterized for the various scenarios, and detailed numerical simulations and alternative privacy measures have been presented.
+As a future extension of this study, one can consider a generalization of the SHM and LHM models by introducing errors in the predictions of the future energy consumption profile at the EMU.
+It is reasonable to assume that the prediction error will increase gradually for more distant time instants in the future.